victor-fdez/gameoflife/README.md

 gameoflife
 ==========

-game of life written in open gl, feel free to do what ever you want with it.
+game of life written in C using glut, feel free to do what ever you want with it.